wutaiqiang/GER-WSDM2023/README.md

 If you have any question, please contact via github issue or email me through wtq20(AT).mails.tsinghua.edu.cn

 ---
-This code is modified based on [MuVER](https://github.com/Alibaba-NLP/MuVER?_blank), we thank for their efforts.
+This code is modified based on <a href="https://github.com/Alibaba-NLP/MuVER" target="_blank"> MuVER </a>, we thank for their efforts.